Hot Rolled vs. Cold Rolled Steel, What’s all the Fuss About?

 Contact Us

-Here’s an email that I received today.
+Here’s an email that I received recently.
 It asks a pretty common question:

 Theoretically, the only difference between hot rolled and cold rolled steels is that hot rolled steel is rolled to its